 What's on the GMAT®: The Complete Topic List

-That is a completely reasonable question.
+That's a completely reasonable question.
 And the answer is more straightforward than a lot of people expect.

 The Three Sections